 Be warned that there are no washrooms on board.
 Bring cameras and binoculars.
 Don’t bring young kids.
 They’ll be bored.

 How the Princess Louisa Inlet boat tour unfolds

 There’s much more to the boat tour than just the visit to Chatterbox Falls at the end of the inlet.
 Bryce, our guide and the owner of the operation, provides ongoing and interesting facts for most of the ride up the inlet.

 His wealth of knowledge about the history – including native history and the natural environment is outstanding.
 Plus he had a sense of humour and was easy company – a useful trait when you’re spending five hours in a boat with a stranger.

 The boat ride started with a quick run by Miller Island – a favourite haul out for seals.
 Few were visible in the morning but plenty were seen lounging in the sun at the end of the day.
 Three hundred metres is as close as you’re allowed to get to the seals.

 Then it was down the channels with stops to admire waterfalls and pictographs.
 No one knows for sure the meaning of the pictographs but according to Bruce, a native woman has suggested that they mean that the area is a great place to fish, especially at a certain time of the tide.

 We continue – stopping a few more times to hear about the geology or the history of logging operations.
 Or the oyster industry.
 Or the commercial fisheries.
 You get the picture.
 It’s not just the immediate area but all of the Sunshine Coast that Bryce is able to speak about with some authority.

-Here are a set of photos to give you a sense of what to expect on the boat tour.
+Photos to give you a sense of what to expect on the Princess Louisa Inlet boat tour.